-I was not sure why we traveled to Delhi as part of our India tour.
+I was not sure why we traveled to Delhi, India, as part of our India tour.
 It just seemed like a city we needed to add into our itinerary, despite not knowing why.
 Delhi is part of the Golden Triangle, along with Agra and Jaipur, and a launching point for most Taj Mahal tours.
 Other than that, it just seemed like a stopping off point and the JW Marriott Delhi was the perfect place to stay.

 Once again, the JW Marriott Delhi staff picked us up at the airport, and quickly whisked us away to the hotel.
 Once again, we were escorted to our room to complete the registration process.
 The hotel itself was as you would expect from a JW Marriott – impressive, grand lobby, friendly staff, luxurious room appointments.
 What I did not expect, though, was how well we would eat at the JW Marriott Delhi.

 Introduction to K3 at the JW Marriott Delhi

 Once settled in, we made our way down to the hotel restaurant K3 for a late lunch.
 K3 refers to the 3 kitchens of the restaurant, including India, China, and Italy.
 Three of our favorite cuisines.
 If it were K4, and they had Mexican, I would be in heaven.

 Chef Girish, large and imposing in his chef whites, greeted us with a grin from ear to ear.
 We assumed this was just a handshake and a hello before we started to explore the buffet selection, which was immense.
 Instead, we immediately bonded over our collective passion for food.
 But, I was a bit distracted during the conversation.